Dosa

 Rasam

-Rasam is a South Indian soup, prepared using tamarind juice as a base, with the addition of tomato, chilli pepper, pepper, cumin and other spices as seasonings.
+Rasam is a South Indian soup which is prepared using tamarind juice as a base.
+Tomato, chilli pepper, pepper, cumin and other spices as also used as seasonings.
 Steamed lentils are added along with any preferred vegetables and finally chopped coriander leaves and grated coconut are used for garnishing.
-Rasam is different from sambar in its seasoning ingredients and is usually fluid in consistency.
+Rasam is different from sambar in its seasoning ingredients and is usually fluid consistency.

-We at India Someday are big foodies so if you’re ever visiting India and want some suggestions on where to grab good south Indian food don’t feel shy to just email us.
+We at India Someday are big foodies so if you’re ever visiting India and want some suggestions on where to grab good South Indian food don’t hesitate to get in touch.

 Everything you need to know about India is here We have tried writing about everything you may need help with for your trip to India, If you need help in planning a trip to India Get in touch with us to to plan your trip of a life time.